alexch/ruby_notes/ruby-basics/functions.md

 !SLIDE subsection
 # Ruby Functions

-This section covers defining functions, passing arguments to them, and the different between parameters and arguments.
+This section covers defining functions, passing arguments to them, and the difference between parameters and arguments.

 Ref: WGR Chapter 2.
 Objects, methods, and local variables